fatemark/listing.alphpad.com/listings/SWAPA/team.md

 ---
 ## esse
-Core dev who wrote the contracts, backend, and most of the frontend.
+Core dev for the smart contracts and backend.
 Also building goldcastle.club on Alephium

+---

+## MiniJudie
+Frontend developer

 ---